 View the most popular items in our shop

-In August 2018, we celebrated Smithfield 150, marking 150 years since the great Victorian meat market first opened for business.
-But Smithfield has been a central point in the city even longer- three of our curators talk us through the rich history of Smithfield, future home of the Museum of London.
+The Museum of London is planning a move to West Smithfield, into the magnificent Victorian market buildings.
+Smithfield has been a central point in the city for many centuries- three of our curators talk us through the rich history of Smithfield, future home of the Museum of London.

 Roy Stephenson, London's Historic Environment Lead